 We have received many requests for an upgrade of our Linux client, which is not surprising given the popularity of Linux in the IT security community.
 Indeed, the majority of ProtonVPN’s infrastructure relies on Linux.
 Version 2.0 of our Linux client was created by Rafficer, who is an active member of the Proton community.
 As a long-time ProtonVPN user and supporter, Rafficer felt that the Linux client could be improved, and he took it upon himself to design the new client, reaching out to the ProtonVPN Team for help finishing it off.
 Thanks to his work, Linux users everywhere can access the security and privacy of ProtonVPN without sacrificing performance.

-Download ProtonVPN for Linux today to keep your online activity secure and private.
-For the most up-to-date documentation about the new ProtonVPN Linux client, visit our project page on GitHub.
-The usage guide, in particular, explains in detail how to activate the Linux client’s features.
+You can find installation instructions, along with the most up-to-date documentation about the new ProtonVPN Linux client, on our project page on GitHub.
+The usage guide is also helpful, and explains in detail how to activate the Linux client’s features.